We tried Mejuri jewelry—is it as high-quality as it claims?

 On its website, Mejuri says it “believes luxury should be accessible, fun, and part of your everyday,” and that its mission is to “have women embrace a daily dose of luxury.”
 It also has a (fairly sparse) chart explaining how the company avoids markups by building relationships directly with manufacturers, and a page outlining how it ethically sources its materials, including 14K solid gold, sterling silver, gold vermeil (a fancy term for gold-plated), freshwater pearls, gemstones, and diamonds.

-Because I’m a glutton for punishment, I purchased another pair of gold vermeil hoops, the Twist Midi Hoops ($60) not long after.
+Because I’m a glutton for punishment, I purchased another pair of gold vermeil hoops, the Midi Hoops ($50) not long after.
 With a traditional clasp closure as opposed to the narrow posts on the Editor Hoops, these new hoops appeared to be stronger and better made, and I’m pleased to report that my assessment was right.
-The Twist Midi Hoops have a more substantial weight to them and are still shining and opening and closing easily after months of regular wear.
-Unfortunately, they don’t seem to be currently for sale on the Mejuri website.
+The Midi Hoops have a more substantial weight to them and are still shining and opening and closing easily after months of regular wear.

-Last but not least, my parents gifted me the solid 14K yellow gold 360 Ring ($95) for my birthday.
-I’ve always wanted to be someone who wore delicate rings, but due to my super-skinny fingers, big knuckles, and the aforementioned lack of money, my dream was never realized—until now.
+Last but not least, my parents gifted me the solid 14K yellow gold 360 Ring—which sadly is no longer available—for my birthday.
 I now wear the 360 Ring on my left index finger all the time, and it hasn’t warped or tarnished in almost three months.
 With its hollow gold circle in the middle of a delicate band, it's both subtle and unique, and I believe it will stack attractively with other delicate rings if I ever buy them.

 Save for the thin gold-plated Editor Hoops that broke after just 10 days of wear, everything I’ve purchased, gifted, or been gifted from Mejuri has impressed me with its quality.
 As with most other jewelry, you still have to keep in mind that you get what you pay for—solid gold is going to last longer than gold vermeil, diamonds and gemstones are always going to be baseline expensive, and so on.